 "With the introduction of a new DMS, we have not just established an innovative solution - we also have the foundation for closer collaboration between the regional blood donation services." - Dr. Daniel Albrecht, Chairman of the Board, Blood Donation Service, Bern.

-We look forward to get in contact with you in one of the subsidiaries near you.
+We look forward to meeting you at one of our offices.